OCA/event/crm_lead_to_event_registration/README.rst

 Usage
 =====

+Go to *Sales > Configuration > Settings* and check "Use leads if you need a qualification step before creating an opportunity or a customer" option.

 Go to any lead in *Sales > Sales > Leads*, and click on the button "Convert to Opportunity".